himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 The initial *physical* setup was quite simple.
 I took everything out of the box, connected the two haves of the board together with the included TRRS cable, and then used the mini usb cable (also included) to connect right half of the board to my laptop's usb port.
-I positoned the wrist-rests and tweaked the tenting poles to some arbitrary position, acting as if I knew what I was doing.
+I positioned the wrist-rests and tweaked the tenting poles to some arbitrary position, acting as if I knew what I was doing.
 That was it.
 After that point, I was able to type... *stuff*... into my computer.